John Metcalf (civil engineer): Early life

 Metcalf was born into a poor family in Knaresborough in Yorkshire, England on 15 August 1717.
 His father was a horse breeder.
 At the age of six John lost his sight after a smallpox infection; he was given fiddle lessons as a way of making provision for him to earn a living later in life.
 He became an accomplished fiddler and made it his livelihood in his early adult years.
 In 1732, aged 15, Metcalf succeeded one Mr Morrison as fiddler at the Queen's Head, a tavern in Harrogate.
 Morrison had played there for 70 years.
 Metcalf had an affinity for horses and added to his living with horse trading.
 Despite being blind, he took up swimming and diving, fighting cocks, playing cards, riding and even hunting.
 He knew his local area so well he was paid to work as a guide to visitors.

 When he was 20, Metcalf met Dorothy Benson, the daughter of the landlord of the Granby Inn in Harrogate.
 When he was aged 21 he met another woman and made her pregnant; Dorothy begged him not to marry her and Jack fled.
 He spent some time living at places on the North Sea coast between Newcastle and London, and lodged with his aunt in Whitby.
 He continued to work as a fiddler.
 When he heard Dorothy was to be married to a shoemaker, he returned and they fled so they could get married in secret.
 They married and had four children.
 Dorothy died in 1778.

-His fiddle playing gave him social connections and a patron, Colonel Liddell, Member of Parliament for Berwick-on-Tweed.
+Metcalf's fiddle playing gave him social connections and a patron, Colonel Liddell, Member of Parliament for Berwick-on-Tweed.
 In a much-repeated story, in 1739 the colonel and Metcalf had a wager of 10 guineas as to who could travel the 207 mi from London to Harrogate first; Jack on foot or the colonel in his coach.
 Jack took five and half days, and arrived first, despite his blindness, the state of the roads having slowed the colonel.

 During the Jacobite rising of 1745 Metcalf, through his connections, obtained the job of assistant to the royal recruiting sergeant in the Knaresborough area.
 He accompanied the army to Edinburgh where he did not experience action but was employed moving guns over boggy ground.
 He was captured but released.
 He used his military experience to source stockings from Aberdeen for the local market in Yorkshire.